Training Invertible Linear Layers through Rank-One Perturbations: P Updates: Preserving Properties through Perturbations

 The P$^4$ algorithm can in principle be applied to properties concerning either individual blocks or the whole network.
 Here we train individual invertible linear layers via rank-one perturbations.
 Each of these P$^4$Inv layers is an affine transformation $\mA \vx + \vb.$ In this context, the weight matrix $\mA$ is handled by the P$^4$ update and the bias $\vb$ is optimized without perturbation.
 Without loss of generality, we present the method for layers $\mA \vx.$

 We define $\mathbb{S}$ as the set of invertible matrices, for which we know the inverse and determinant.
 Then the rank-one update

 with $\tB = (\vu,\vv)\in\mathbb{R}^{2n}$ is a P$^4$ on $\mathbb{S}$ due to equations \ref{eq:rankone} and \ref{eq:rankone_det}, which also define the inverse pass and determinant computation of the perturbed layer, see Appendix \ref{sec:implementation} for details.
 The perturbation can be reset by setting $\vu$, $\vv$, or both to zero.
-In subsequent parameter studies, a favorable training efficiency was obtained by setting $\vu$ to zero and reinitializing $\vv$ from noise.
+In subsequent parameter studies, a favorable training efficiency was obtained by setting $\vu$ to zero and reinitializing $\vv$ from Gaussian noise.
+(Using a unity standard deviation for the reinitialization ensures that gradient-based updates to $u$ are on the same order of magnitude as updates to a standard linear layer so that learning rates are transferable.)
 The inverse matrix $\mA_\mathrm{inv}$ and determinant $d$ are stored in the P$^4$ layer alongside $\mA$ and updated according to the merging step in Algorithm \ref{alg:p4inv}.
 Merges are skipped whenever the determinant update signals ill conditioning of the inversion.
 This is further explained in the following subsection.